maneshthankappan/-MC-MitM-Attack-Dataset/README.md

 <p align="center">
   <img src="https://github.com/maneshthankappan/MC-MitM-Attack-Dataset/blob/main/const-jam-example.png">
 </p>
 It is difficult to identify constant jamming behavior with above cloudshark files.Therefore, please see the yellow box in the above wireshark capture figure.
-Here, the arrival time between first and second beacon frame is around 82 ms, which shows that there was a constant jamming on the channel of the AP.In normal conditions, the frame inter-arrival time would be 0.2 or 0.3ms.
-If we observe this behavior for a specific time (e.g., 60 seconds),we can easily identify the frame inter-arrival time and delivery ratios to identify potetial costat jamming attacks.
+Here, the arrival time between first and second beacon frame is around 82 ms, which shows that there was a constant jamming on the channel of the AP.When such jamming occurs, it drastically affect the overall frame inter-arrival time.
+In normal conditions, the frame inter-arrival time would be 0.2 or 0.3ms.
+If we observe this behavior for a specific time (e.g., 60 seconds),we can easily identify the frame inter-arrival time and delivery ratios to identify potential constant jamming attacks.

 #### 2. Malformed frames due to Reactive Jamming
 ```
 (_ws.malformed) and (wlan.bssid == c0:4a:00:33:3b:62) and (wlan.fc.type_subtype ==8 or wlan.fc.type_subtype ==5)